Italy Unveils 25-billion-euro Virus Rescue Plan - UrduPoint

 The announcement came as Italians grappled with a nationwide clampdown on public gathering that has emptied streets and shuttered everything from churches to restaurants.

-AFP photographers spotted masked sanitation workers in white nylon suits and rubber gloves spraying Florence's empty Saint Mark's Square with disinfectant through a long hose.
+AFP photographers spotted masked sanitation workers in white nylon suits and rubber gloves spraying Florence's vacant Saint Mark's Square with disinfectant through a long hose.

 "I can't even recognise Rome now," 30-year-old Muscovite Yekaterina said while posing alone for a photo by the usually bustling Trevi Fountain in the heart of Rome.

-Anything still open across Italy must close every evening by 6:00 p.m.
-Cathedrals posted hand-written signs cancelling mass and cafes apologised to their regulars for having to turn them away.

-Part of the government's cash injection is meant to help small businesses that are suffering the brunt of an implosion in the number of tourists who visit Italy's art-filled churches and achingly beautiful hills.
+Part of the government's cash injection is meant to help restaurants and hotels now suffering the brunt of an implosion in the number of tourists who visit Italy's art-filled churches and achingly beautiful hills.

-"With economic activity liable to fall more deeply and broadly in the near term, we mist provide stronger support," Gualtieri wrote in a letter to EU officials who must still approve Rome's spending boost.

 The government also put more meat on the bones of an emerging plan to let families temporarily suspend some mortgage and social tax payments.